 Rachel Ciomcia

-Rachel is the Executive Vice President.
-In her role, she provides oversight for all evaluation and community impact work of CLC, development of custom programs and strategic opportunities, and the design and implementation of all CLC programs.
+Rachel is the Chief Program & Impact Officer.
+In her role, she provides oversight for the design and implementation of all CLC programs along with the evaluation and community impact work of CLC, and development of custom programs and strategic opportunities.
 She is a certified TetraMap® Facilitator, Strategic Doing™ Certified Workshop Leader, IDI® Qualified Administrator, and has presented nationally on evaluation, impact, and engagement.

 Rachel graduated from Ohio University in 2002 with a BA in Psychology and continued her education at the Mandel School of Applied Social Sciences at Case Western Reserve University, graduating in 2005 with a Master of Science in Social Administration (MSSA).
 Rachel has worked as a social worker at MetroHealth Medical Center and as a Program Coordinator at Care Alliance Health Center.
 Through her work at Care Alliance, she designed, implemented, and measured a federally funded evaluation program and collaborated with nine other programs across the country.
 She has a special interest in social work issues with the HIV/AIDS community and healthcare.

 Rachel is a graduate of the Cleveland Bridge Builders Class of 2010 and is a member of the Cleveland Leadership Center Alumni Association.
-She is a member of the Board of Directors for the MetroHealth Foundation, a Program Committee member with Courage to Caregivers, and an Outcomes Committee member with the Greater Cleveland Food Bank.
-She has served on the associate board of the Greater Cleveland Sports Commission, most recently as Chair.
+She is serving as the Board Chair of the Board of Directors for Motogo, and is a member of the Board of Directors for Courage to Caregivers.
+She has served on the Board of Directors for the MetroHealth Foundation, the associate board of the Greater Cleveland Sports Commission, most recently as Chair, and on the Outcomes Committee with the Greater Cleveland Food Bank.
 She was named a Top 25 under 35 Mover and Shaker in 2013 by the Cleveland Professional 20/30 Club.
 She and her husband Matt, along with their son Carson, love Cleveland and enjoy all the community has to offer!

 Michelle Kane